top of page

 Beyond regular meetings and problem sets, the Society also organised special events, including guest lectures from university professors, maths competitions, and collaborative projects.
 I encouraged other members to present their insights, fostering a well-rounded learning environment that promoted constructive critique and personal growth.

-Expanding beyond our school's boundaries, I organised two Meets at a local orphanage, Tayyabia, in collaboration with the Students for Mathematics Foundation, an organisation I preside over.
-In these sessions, I extended my passion for STEM education, with a strong focus on mathematics, by mentoring and guiding orphans.
+Beyond the school, I organised two outreach meetings at a local orphanage, Tayyabia, in collaboration with the Students for Mathematics Foundation, an organisation I preside over.
+These sessions focused on introducing younger students to mathematical thinking through guided problem-solving.

 The Front Gate of the Orphanage.